Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 Queues Leg Sweep on the next GCD
 `/xxxxx FlyingSerpentKick`
 Queues Flying Serpent Kick on the next GCD
+`/xxxxx GrappleWeapon`
+Queues Grapple Weapon on the next GCD
+`/xxxxx Transfer`
+Queues Transcendence: Transfer on the next GCD
 `/xxxxx DoorofShadows`
 Queues Door of Shadows on the next GCD